 The morning of Thursday, 25 July 2019 became a significant day for the R&D tax incentive in Australia, as the landmark decision of Moreton Resources Ltd v Innovation and Science Australia [2019] FCAFC 120 ("Moreton") was handed down by the Full Bench of the Federal Court.
 The Moreton judgement became the first judicially binding precedent in relation to the meaning of "eligible R&D activities" contained within Division 355 of the Income Tax Assessment Act 1997 ("Cth") ("ITAA 1997") and indeed, the first in relation to the R&D tax incentive legislation.
 The decision provided a departure from the manner in which some of the concepts were being applied within industry and by the AAT prior to this matter.
-Further, critically as this is a decision of the Full Federal Court, generally speaking, this is the final court of appeal in taxation matters and the principles which are established can only be appealed to the High Court in very exceptional circumstances.
+Further, critically as this is a decision of the Full Federal Court and Innovation and Science Australia (ISA) did not appeal for special leave in the High Court, generally speaking this is the final court of appeal in taxation matters and therefore giving weight to the precedent value of the principles outlined by the Court.
+Following the Federal Court's judgment, ISA acknowledged in its response that activities involving the application of existing technology at a new site may, depending on the particular facts and circumstances of each case, satisfy the legislative criteria.